h-REA/hREA/docs/README.md

 ## Contributing

-If you plan on contributing to HoloREA's development, please read the following after you have configured your development environment as above:
+If you are interested in contributing to hREA's development we delightedly review all pull requests.
+For more engaged contributors wishing to make long-term contributions we have a lightweight coordination workflow we practise together.

 - [Contributor workflow](Contributor-workflow.md) (contribution protocol, git best practises & coding standards)
 - [Workflow automation](Workflow-automation.md) (how to perform common development tasks)